 - Andrew Roth, PTA, Staff Physical Therapist Assistant

-I work with our excellent Physical Therapists (PT) to complete the plan of care.
-I do this on “land” through Therapeutic Exercise, Manual Therapy and many different modalities.
-I also treat a variety of patients in the water, using both exercise and Manual Therapy.
-I have also been trained in Bad Ragaz, which is the technique pictured here.
-I love to work in this way and look forward to working with you.
+I work with our excellent Physical Therapists (PT) to complete each patients’ individual plan of care.
+I do this on “land” through a combination of therapeutic exercises, manual therapies, and different modalities.
+I also treat a variety of patients in our Endless Current aquatics system, using both exercise and manual therapy.
+My special training includes a technique called Bad Ragaz, pictured.
+I love this work – helping people reach higher function and a better life!

 - Lisa Rose, BFA, Clinic Coordinator

 I’ve been traveling on a winding road that has taken me from a career in visual arts to teaching young children knitting and crocheting, to graphic design, to my current position as head paperwork tamer.
+My Bachelor of Fine Arts degree is from the School of the Art Institute of Chicago, where I explored everything I could-from photography to bookbinding to welding.
 I am very interested in exercise and healing and love working with this great group of people in a place where that is happening every day.